International Competition Network: Former chairs and vice-chairs

+Annual conference

-Its first annual conference was held in Naples, Italy in September 2002, with representatives from 59 countries and NGOs.
+Its first annual conference was held in Naples, Italy in September 2002, with representatives from 59 countries and NGAs.
 The second conference was in June 2003 in Merida, Mexico.
-Working groups review different policy areas, such as mergers or competition advocacy.
-The last annual conference was hosted by Competition Commission of Singapore in April 2016.
-The upcoming annual conference will be hosted by Portuguese Competition Authority in May 2017.
-It will be hosted by Competition Commission of India in March - April 2018 at New Delhi.
+During the conference, working groups review the work achieved in the year in different policy areas, such as mergers or anti-cartel enforcement.
+Other more recent annual conferences include: Singapore in 2016, Porto in 2017, New Delhi in 2018.